kletobias/p2022/_projects/steps-tabular.md

             - Each column is a single variable.
             - Each row represents exactly one sample (also called: record or instance).
     - Create Visualizations that show:
+        - Univariate distributions of single variables.
-        - Univariate/bivariate distributions between variables.
+        - Bivariate distributions between variables.
         - Correlations between independent variables.
         - Review the skew of the distributions of each variable.